fasttime/JScrewIt/Features.md

 This section lists all features along with their descriptions.
 <a name="ANDRO40"></a>
 ### `ANDRO40`
-Features available in Android Browser 4.0 to 4.3.
+Features available in Android Browser 4.0.
 <a name="ANDRO41"></a>
 ### `ANDRO41`
 Features available in Android Browser 4.1 to 4.3.
 <a name="ANDRO44"></a>
 ### `ANDRO44`
-Features available in Android Browser 4.4 or later.
+Features available in Android Browser 4.4.
 <a name="ANY_DOCUMENT"></a>
 ### `ANY_DOCUMENT`
 Existence of the global object document whose string representation starts with "\[object " and ends with "Document\]".